yiisoft/user/README.md

 $currentUser = $currentUser->withAuthTimeout(3600);
 ```

-As well as an absolute timeout (number of seconds), during which the user will be logged
+Also, an absolute timeout (number of seconds) could be used.
+The user will be logged
 out automatically regardless of activity:

 ```php
 $currentUser = $currentUser->withAbsoluteAuthTimeout(3600);
 ```

-By default, timeouts are not used, the user will be logged out after the current session expires.
+By default, timeouts are not used, so the user will be logged out after the current session expires.

 #### Using with event loop